sktime/elections/2024-candidate-statements/kiraly_franz.md

 Unfortunately, such threats are not surprising, due to the large value that one could squeeze out of privatizing the infrastructure.
-Further, the openly governed model of `sktime` that is widely visible and prototypical, hence a threat to the ideology that considers open source as successful only if it turns into a company incorporated in Texas or Delaware, owned by a few male, white, rich American venture capitalists and, if they are merciful, one or two obedient members of the community.
+Further, the openly governed model of `sktime` is widely visible and prototypical, hence a threat to the ideology that considers open source as successful only if it turns into a company incorporated in Texas or Delaware, owned by a few male, white, rich American venture capitalists and, if they are merciful, one or two obedient members of the community.